The process of providing financial fitness involves four basic steps.

 Your personal data should include information on all family members; a clarification of your goals and objectives and an accurate assessment about your tolerance for risk.

 2. Diagnose: This step should analyze the data that has been gathered to determine your strengths and weaknesses.
 Proven concepts and principles may then be applied to reach decisions regarding aspects of your financial situation.

 For example, your emergency cash reserves should be reviewed.

 Are they equal to at least three months fixed living expenses?

 Are your current (liquid) assets sufficient to meet all current obligations (those due within the next twelve month period)?

-Do your investments match your goals and objectives?
+Also, do your investments match your stated goals and objectives?

 3. Prescribe: This step is where specific course of financial action are selected.

-If one of your objectives is to generate income, you might select an investment in an income (bond) fund.
+For example, if one of your objectives is to generate income, you might select an investment in an income (bond) fund.
 If you want greater growth potential for a portion of your assets, equity mutual funds or shares might be more appropriate.